-At the heart of the work of The Rose Learning Trust is its strength in outstanding practice and provision and the sharing of this across all academies.
-As well as this, the willingness to learn from innovative practice beyond the Trust.
+At the heart of the work of The Rose Learning Trust is its strength in outstanding practice and provision and the sharing of this across all academies and beyond.
+The ambition is to develop and promote a strong learning culture across the Trust.
+This investment will result in talented and dedicated staff working effectively within all our academies and across the trust.
+The achievements this year include: